A degree in sports coaching could see you working in diverse settings, from professional sports clubs to primary schools and prisons

 What do sports coaching graduates do?

-Sports coaches, instructors and officials (22%) are the most popular jobs held by sports coaching graduates in employment in the UK 15 months after graduation.
-Moreover, one in ten (11%) are employed as secondary education teaching professionals.
+Sports coaches, instructors and officials (19%) are the most popular jobs held by graduates in the UK fifteen months after graduation.
+Moreover, 8% are employed as secondary education teaching professionals, 5% as teaching assistants, 4% as educational support assistants, 3% as primary education teaching professionals, 3% as fitness and wellbeing instructors and 2% as sports and leisure assistants.

 |Type of work||Percentage|